-The orange “Fare Alert” button allows you to sign up or log in to get updates about price changes.
+The orange “Fare Alert” button allows you to sign up or log in to get updates on price changes for your selected route.

 Along the left side of the results, you’ll see filters you can apply in order to refine your results.
 I like the filter by airline alliance, which is helpful when trying to earn frequent flyer miles in a particular loyalty program.

 Back at the top of the page, above the blue and yellow bar graph, on the right side, you’ll notice a Momondo “Flight Insight” option for your selected route.
 Click on this and be prepared to be seriously WOWED!
 (Or maybe I’m just a flight-search nerd!)

 Momondo displays an overview of information about your route and the factors that affect the price.
 By selecting the tabs along the top, Airline, Seasonality, Days to Departure, Airport, Day of Week, and Time of Day, you’ll see a separate breakdown of these price factors.

 You’ll learn how far in advance you should book your flight for the best price, which months are the cheapest or the most expensive, and which airlines tend to offer the lowest prices for your route.

 When you’re ready to book, click the green “Go To Site” button.
 Momondo will open a new window and take you to the booking site to complete your purchase.
 Be sure to use a card like the Chase Sapphire Reserve to get 3x the points for travel purchases.